 - Verhoeven Evert, emergency physician UZ Brussel

-- Critical Care Transport, Second Edition – AAOS (within the price of the whole course)
+- Critical Care Transport, Second Edition – AAOS (on request)

 - Online test questions (1 year access)